 For more information and to apply for one of the Society’s grants, please download and read the notes for applicants and complete the relevant application form, below:

-Below is a list of research grants awarded by the Society during 2014-2015.
-Further details about the latest grants awarded by the Society will be added here shortly.
+Below is a list of the most recent research grants awarded by the Society (latest round of grants awarded January 17, 2017).

 For more information about individual Society-sponsored projects, in the first instance, please contact Pauline Graham.